C-RAN: All-in-one BTS

 One major alternative solution that is addressing similar challenges of RAN, is the small size, all-in-one outdoor BTS.
-Thanks to the achievements in the semiconductor industry, all the functionality of a BTS, including RF, baseband processing, MAC processing and package level processing, can now be implemented in a volume of <50 liters.
+As a result of the achievements in the semiconductor industry, all the functionality of a BTS, including RF, baseband processing, MAC processing and package level processing, can now be implemented in a volume of <50 liters.
 This makes the system small and weatherproof, reduces the difficulty of BTS site choice and construction, eliminates the air conditioning requirement, and thus reduces operational costs.

 However, because each BTS is still working on its own, it cannot readily make use of the collaboration algorithms to reduce the interference between neighboring BTSs.
 It is also relatively hard to upgrade or repair because the all-in-one BTS units are usually mounted near the antenna.
 More processing units in less-protected environments also implies a higher failure rate compared to C-RAN, which only has the RRU deployed outdoors.

 The advantage of Cloud RAN lies in its ability to implement LTE-Advanced features such as Coordinated MultiPoint (CoMP) with very low latency between multiple radio heads.
 However, the economic benefit of improvements such as CoMP can be negated by the higher backhaul costs for some operators.